chrfrenning/PresenceSimulator/README.md

 ### How it does it

-The app fakes a keyboard click of Function Key 24 every 30 minutes.
+The app pretends to play video or press F24 at regular intervals.

 ## Update, 27 Feb 2020